jarig/suton/README.md

 :warning: **It's work-in-progress project**

 Status:
-- TonValidator deployment, execution and synchronization
+- :heavy_check_mark: TonValidator deployment, execution and synchronization
-- TonControl deployment
+- :heavy_check_mark: TonControl deployment
-- TonControl can track for validator health and its sync status
+- :heavy_check_mark: TonControl can track for validator health and its sync status
 - **=== We are here ===**
-- TonLibs are moved to own project and re-usable for other needs
+- :clock1: TonLibs are moved to own project and re-usable for other needs
-- TonControl automates participation in elections
+- :clock1: TonControl automates participation in elections
-- TonControl reports telemetry via Logstash using TCP protocol
+- :clock1: TonControl reports telemetry via Logstash using TCP protocol
-- Logstash analyzing tonvalidator logs
+- :clock1: Logstash analyzing tonvalidator logs
-- TonControl can send notifications to service-bus
+- :clock1: TonControl can send notifications to service-bus
-- TonControl can be controlled via service-bus messages
+- :clock1: TonControl can be controlled via service-bus messages

 # Usage